fff-rs/juice/README.md

 * __Parallelizing Performance__<br/>
 Collenchyma makes it easy to parallelize computations on your machine, putting all the available cores of your CPUs/GPUs to use.
-Collenchyma also provides optimized operations, through Plugins, for popular libraries, such as BLAS, that you can use right away to speed up your application.
+Collenchyma provides optimized operations through Plugins, that you can use right away to speed up your application.

 * __Easily Extensible__<br/>
-Writing custom operations for GPU execution becomes easy with Collenchyma, as it already takes care of Framework peculiarities, memory management and other overhead.
+Writing custom operations for GPU execution becomes easy with Collenchyma, as it already takes care of Framework peculiarities, memory management, safety and other overhead.
 Collenchyma provides Plugins (see examples below), that you can use to extend the Collenchyma backend with your own, business-specific operations.